zenstackhq/zenstack-docs/blog/react-admin/index.md

 ## The target app

-To facilitate our discussion, I'll use a fantasy content publishing app as an example.
-The app is essentially about creating blog posts, making editorial changes, and publishing them.
+I'll use a fantasy content publishing app as an example to facilitate our discussion.
+The app is about creating blog posts, making editorial changes, and publishing them.
 It involves three user roles:

-- **Author**: who can posts and submit for editorial review.
+- **Author**: who can create posts and submit them for editorial review.
 - **Editor**: who can make editorial changes (to other people's posts) and publish posts.
-- **Admin**: who can do everything.
+- **Admin**: who can do anything.

-A blog post can be in one of the following status:
+A blog post can be in one of the following statuses:

 - **Draft**

-   The author working on it privately.
+   The author is working on it privately.
 Only the author and admin can access it.

 - **Submitted**